KipCollo/ToolsCorn/DevOps/Containerization/readme.md

 Gvisor

 Gvisor is a user-space kernel, developed by Google, that provides an additional layer of isolation for containers.
 It enhances the security and isolation of containers without the performance overhead associated with traditional virtualization.

+Containers have seen a huge rejuvenation in the past three years.
+They provide a great way to package, ship, and run applications - that is the Docker motto, now provided by many tools.

+The developer experience has been boosted tremendously thanks to containers.
+Containers, and Docker specifically, have empowered developers with ease of building container images, simplicity of sharing images via registries, and providing a powerful user experience to manage containers.
+Now several tools, such as Buildah, Podman, containerd, and others allow for easy container creation and management.

+## Containerizing an Application

+To containerize an application, you begin by creating your application.
+Not all applications do well with containerization.
+The more stateless and transient the application, the better.
+Also, remove any environmental configuration, as those can be provided using other tools, like ConfigMaps and secrets.
+Develop the application until you have a single build artifact which can be deployed to multiple environments without needing to be changed, using decoupled configuration instead.
+Many legacy applications become a series of objects and artifacts, residing among multiple containers.

+The use of Docker had been the industry standard.
+Large companies like Red Hat are moving to other open source tools.
+While currently new, one may expect them to become the new standard.

+buildah is a tool that focuses on creating Open Container Initiative (OCI) images.
+It allows for creating images with and without a Dockerfile.
+It also does not require superuser privilege.
+A growing golang-based API allows for easy integration with other tools.

+podman, a "pod manager" tool, allows for the life cycle management of a container, including creating, starting, stopping and updating.
+You could consider this a replacement for docker.
+Red Hat's goal was to replace all Docker functionality with podman, using the same syntax to minimize transition issues.
+Some places alias docker to actually run podman.